mazute26/NMRPulse/README.txt

 In order to set up a new experiment a Python script is executed which performs the following tasks:

 	- Choose the experiment
-	- Read standards parameter set based on experiment type (defines correct routing to spectrometer)
+	- Read standard parameter set based on experiment type (defines correct routing to spectrometer)
 	- Load corresponding pulse program
 	- Relevant acquisition parameters are set
 	- #####TO DO?: Relevant processing parameters are set